StarNetTz/au2-admin-skeleton-bs5/README.md

 # AU2-ADMIN-SKELETON-BS5

-This is a simple skeleton app which demonstrates:
+This is a simple Aurelia 2 skeleton app which demonstrates:
 - Usage of Bootstrap 5 (sass customization)
 - Basic authentication using full page login
 - Basic routing